Dish Our Town’s Guide to San Sebastian, Basque Country in Spain

 In Anthony’s show, he shows how Arzak himself greeted them at the door of the restaurant.
 Prior to going there, I thought it was because Anthony Bourdain was a VIP.
 Well, I believe that every guest is a VIP to Sr. Arzak and his daughter Elena because we were greeted at the door as well.
 This was really a treat, I thought because it is a Michelin Starred restaurant, It would be a very uptight environment.
 On the contrary, it was so very cozy and we all felt a warm welcome.
-The food was one of the most extraordinary cuisine I’ve tasted.
-Definitely a must while you’re in San Sebastian.
+The food was one of the most extraordinary cuisines I’ve tasted.
+Definitely, a must while you’re in San Sebastian.

 c/San Jeronimo 21

 This was the first place Andrew and I ever saw or tasted the peppers called Padron.
 They had the peppers laid out on a big mound on top of the bar.
 Once tasted, we had to have it every time we stopped at this bar, which was quite often.

 Euskal Herria 3 – 20003 Donostia-San Sebastián – Tel.
 943 42 58 67 firstname.lastname@example.org

 This is where we had Pastele Pescado – which is a fish cake.
 Delicious!